 Harper opened its first remote office in Downtown Spartanburg, SC.
 Harper was also recognized in this growth year by South Carolina Business Awards as one of South Carolina’s 25 Fastest Growing Companies.

 Harper’s Environmental Systems Division (ESD) expanded to a new office in Greenville, SC on Coffee Street.

 For the second time in Harper’s history, the South Carolina Business Awards named Harper one of “South Carolina’s 25 Fastest Growing Companies.

 Harper achieves national recognition by Engineering News Record as one of the Top 400 construction firms in the United States and is again honored as one of the fast growing companies in South Carolina.
-The growth spurs the opening of three more remote offices in Asheville, NC, Charlotte, NC and Mullins, SC.
+The growth spurs the opening of three more remote offices in Asheville, NC, Charlotte, NC and Conway, SC.

 Currently, Harper is the 2nd largest South Carolina headquartered general contractor.